syncfusion-content/blazor-docs/blazor/scheduler/data-binding.md

 # Data Binding in Blazor Scheduler Component

-The Scheduler uses `DataManager`, which supports both RESTful data service binding and datasource collections.
-The `DataSource` property of Scheduler can be assigned either with the instance of `DataManager` or list of datasource collection, as it supports the following two kinds of data binding methods:
+The Scheduler uses [DataManager](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DataManager.html), which supports both RESTful data service binding and datasource collections to bind data to the Scheduler.
+The [DataSource](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Schedule.ScheduleEventSettings-1.html#Syncfusion_Blazor_Schedule_ScheduleEventSettings_1_DataSource) property of Scheduler can be assigned either with the instance of `DataManager` or list of datasource collection.

+It supports the following kinds of data binding methods:
-* Local data
+* List binding
 * Remote data

-You can check out the following video to bind the appointments in the Blazor Scheduler.
+Please take a moment to watch this video to learn about data binding in the Blazor Scheduler.

 {% youtube
 "youtube:https://www.youtube.com/watch?v=EwfxPrqxma8"%}

-## Binding local data
+## List binding

-To bind local data to the Scheduler, you can simply assign a list of datasource collections to the `DataSource` option of the scheduler within the `ScheduleEventSettings` tag.
-The local data source can also be provided as an instance of the `DataManager`.
+To bind list binding to the Scheduler, you can simply assign a list of datasource collections as IEnumerable object to the [DataSource](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Schedule.ScheduleEventSettings-1.html#Syncfusion_Blazor_Schedule_ScheduleEventSettings_1_DataSource) option of the scheduler within the ScheduleEventSettings tag.
+The list data source can also be provided as an instance of the [SfDataManager](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.Data.SfDataManager.html) or by using [SfDataManager](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.Data.SfDataManager.html) component.

 ```cshtml
 @using Syncfusion.Blazor.Schedule